jeremytammik/IfcSpaceZoneBoundaries/README.md

       return rc;
     }

+It requires references to the `RevitAPIIFC` and `Revit.IFC.Import` .NET assemblies.

 This process creates an intermediate file with a filename extension `.ifc.RVT`.

 Apparently, DA4R currently does not support IFC processing, so the call to this method may have to be moved to the desktop.